Interview rounds: What to expect and how to prepare

 Q: Why are you considering leaving your current company?

-It is important to be respectful when answering this question by speaking positively about the company and your experience with them.
-This creates an organic opportunity to provide a justifiable, professional reason for leaving and an ability to tie it into the opportunity you are interviewing for.
+It is important to be respectful when answering this question by speaking positively about the company and your experience there.
+This creates an opportunity to provide a justifiable, professional reason for leaving and an ability to tie it into the opportunity you are interviewing for.

 Q: Why did you leave your previous positions?

-Focus on the positives of your past employers and positions, especially how they helped you grow and the skills that were leveraged.
+Focus on the positives of your past employers and positions, especially how they helped you grow and the skills you leveraged.
 This will help explain why the position changes ultimately made sense for your career path.

 Q: What are your compensation expectations?

-It is not guaranteed that this question will come up in the first round, but it is important to be prepared to answer it.
+IIt’s not guaranteed that this question will come up in the first round, but it’s important to be prepared to answer it.
 Avoid giving a specific number that could be too high or too low.
 Provide an educated range that you are comfortable with and note that anything within the range would meet your expectations.

-Questions to ASK in Round 1 Q: What type of personality traits do you look for in the company, organization, and department?
+Questions to ask in round 1 Q: What type of traits do you look for at the company, organization, and department?

 After a discussion on your professional background and qualifying yourself from a technical perspective for the position, the response to this question reveals a lot about the culture of the company and what they prioritize.
-The final hiring decision can often come down to a personality fit, so speaking to your personality and how it intersects with the company can provide a memorable personal touch.
+The final hiring decision can often come down to a personality fit, so speaking to who you are and how that intersects with the company can provide a memorable personal touch.

 Q: Why is the position open?

-This will give important background and context on the open position.
-It can also provide a sense of career pathing in the company, if, for example, the position is open because someone was promoted into a new role.
+This will give important background about the job and whether the position is open because someone was promoted into a new role.
 This question can also provide informative insights on company growth, current priorities, or current struggles, like turnover.

 Q: What are you looking for in this position?
 What criteria are most important to you?

-This will provide valuable insight that can be used to elaborate on your relevant experience and qualifications and align them with what the interviewer and company are prioritizing.
+This will provide valuable insights you can use to elaborate on your relevant experience and qualifications and make sure they fit with what the interviewer and company value.

-Q: After discussing my background, are there any concerns I can address about my ability to be successful in the position?
+Q: After discussing my background, are there any concerns I can address about my ability to succeed in the position?

 This is one of the most important questions you can ask during the interview.
-It shows confidence in your ability to be successful but more importantly gives you the opportunity to elaborate on or clarify any gaps or misunderstandings before the interview ends.
+It shows confidence in your ability to be successful, but more importantly, it gives you the opportunity to elaborate on or clarify any gaps or misunderstandings before the interview ends.

 Q: I am very excited about the opportunity and feel I could immediately contribute to the position.
 What are the next steps?